-A relief print produced in a manner similar to a woodcut but that uses linoleum as the surface into which the design is cut and printed from
+A linocut is a relief print produced in a manner similar to a woodcut but that uses linoleum as the surface into which the design is cut and printed from

 The lino block consists of a thin layer of linoleum (a canvas backing coated with a preparation of solidified linseed oil) usually mounted on wood.
 The soft linoleum can be cut away more easily than a wood-block and in any direction (as it has no grain) to produce a raised surface that can be inked and printed.
 Its slightly textured surface accepts ink evenly.